TD-Community/NetHookTD/README.md

-# TD Runtime Hooking Framework
+# TD Runtime Hooking c# Framework

 ## What is Hooking?

-**Hooking** is a technique used in software development to intercept and modify the behavior of a function or event within a system at runtime.
-By using hooks, developers can inject custom code or logic into existing TD runtime behavior without modifying the original source code.
+**Hooking** is a technique used in software development to intercept and modify the behavior of a function within an application at runtime.
+By using hooks, developers can inject custom code or logic into existing runtime behavior without modifying the original source code.
 This is particularly useful for:

 - **Monitoring and logging**: Observing function calls and their data.
 - **Altering behavior**: Modifying how certain functions operate by replacing them with custom implementations.